Jaguar F-Pace: Transmission

-F-Pace models are equipped with the same ZF 8HP eight-speed automatic transmission as other D7a platform vehicles, a lighter variant of the gearbox currently fitted to other Jaguar models.
-A six-speed ZF manual gearbox is available on the lower-powered diesel models.
+F-Pace models were equipped with the same ZF 8HP eight-speed automatic transmission as other D7a platform vehicles, a lighter variant of the gearbox currently fitted to other Jaguar models.
+A six-speed ZF manual gearbox was available on the lower-powered diesel models.

 Exterior

 Ian Callum was the exterior designer for the F-Pace.
 The body structure comprises 80 per cent aluminium, and additional weight savings come from the composite tailgate and magnesium for parts such as the cross-car beam.
 The body's high torsional stiffness enables the F-Type-derived double-wishbone front suspension and sophisticated Integral Link rear suspension to perform even better.
 Together with Torque Vectoring as standard and an Electric Power Assisted Steering system tuned to give the best possible feel and response.